jeremy-n-martin/accorv2-vit-test/README.md

-# VIsion Transformer for ACcor r&d
+# Vision Transformer for Furniture Recognition
-Vision Transformer For Furniture Recognition
+Vision Transformer For Furniture Recognition, for R&D and the Accor Hotel project.
+Currently the model used is `google/vit-base-patch16-224-in21k`

 ## Install conda navigator